uhasker/getting-things-done-in-next-js/src/chapter1/08-functional-thinking.md

 And how can we achieve that if we don't change state?

 A fundamental correction is in order here - the purpose of every program is not _to do something_, but to _manipulate data_.
-You can of course manipulate data directly by mutating global state.
+You can of course manipulate data directly by mutating global state like in the following example:

-Consider the following `task` object:

 ```js
 const task = {